zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-02_en-US_BIOMEDICAL_SPINOFFS.md

 ### 21.1 Summary

-The Topological Stasis Chamber represents perhaps the most transformative potential application of RTM technology—if it works.
+The Topological Stasis Chamber represents perhaps the most transformative potential application of RTM technology, if it works.
 By manipulating the flow of time itself, we could overcome the fundamental constraint that has limited medicine since its beginning: the race against biological decay.

 | Application | Current Constraint | Stasis Solution |
 |-------------|-------------------|-----------------|